appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 We are now ready to send loads to the ProxySQL servers with test user.

-### Send loads to ProxySQL
+#### Send load over ProxySQL cluster
-To send loads to ProxySQL servers, first of all we need to create a pod from which we will connect to the ProxySQL service and run script from that pod.
+To send loads to ProxySQL servers, first we need to create a pod from which we will connect to the ProxySQL service and run script from that pod.
 * Let's create a pod containing basic ubuntu image with the following yaml,
 ```yaml
 apiVersion: apps/v1